tom4sg/tom4sg/README.md

 <!--
 **tom4sg/tom4sg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Hi there!
 This is Tomas Gutierrez.
 I am a student at NYU who is passionate about Data Science.
 I grew up in New York City, but my family is from Venezuela 🇻🇪.
-I also love music, and like to produce in my free time.

 - 🏙️ I’m double majoring in Data Science and Recorded Music at NYU
 - 📫 How to reach me: teg8352@nyu.edu